In every state, driving under the influence is considered a serious crime.

 Understand that this is a basic explanation – a general overview – of California’s DUI law and the potential consequences of a DUI conviction for an immigrant in the United States.

-If you need legal advice regarding a specific case – or defense representation – contact an experienced Orange County DUI attorney who can discuss the particulars of the case and explain your legal rights and options.
+If you need legal advice regarding a specific case – or defense representation – contact an experienced Orange County drug crimes attorney who can discuss the particulars of the case and explain your legal rights and options.

 DUI stands for “driving under the influence,” although in some states the charge is called DWI, for “driving while intoxicated.”